Monday, February 2, 2026

 By 1944, the German Luftwaffe had suffered multiple defeats in the face of Allied air power.
 When Hitler decided to launch his December offensive into Belgium, the Luftwaffe was initially supposed to lead the operation.
 However, bad weather had grounded their planes (along with the Allies' planes) and left them unable to support the Wehrmacht infantry.
 Therefore, by the time the weather cleared enough for them to launch, the German Army had suffered horrific casualties and failed to capture their objectives.

 However, Hitler refused to give up and ordered the Wehrmacht to launch Operation Northwind (a flanking offensive into Northern France).
 The Luftwaffe in turn was to launch Operation Bodenplatte (baseplate) in support of this new offensive.
 The objective was to attack and destroy Allied airfields (along with all the parked planes) located in France, Belgium, and the Netherlands.
-If achieved, this could shatter the Allie's air power advantage and allow the Luftwaffe to regain control of the skies above Europe.
+If achieved, this could shatter Allies's air power advantage and allow the Luftwaffe to regain control of the skies above Europe.

 Part II